Zanzibar Revolution: Background

 On 10 December 1963, with the termination of the British protectorate, complete independence was achieved, with the ZNP/ZPPP coalition as the government.
-The government requested a defence agreement from the United Kingdom, asking for a battalion of British troops to be stationed on the island for internal security duties, but this request was rejected as it was deemed inappropriate for British troops to be involved in the maintenance of law and order so soon after complete independence.
-And in any event many of the cabinet, which was seeking closer ties with Egypt, ruled by the radical, anti-Western nationalist Nasser, did not want British troops in Zanzibar.
+The government requested a defence agreement from the United Kingdom, asking for a battalion of British troops to be stationed on the island for internal security duties, but this request was rejected.
+The UK believed it inappropriate for British troops to be involved in maintenance of law and order so soon after complete independence.
+And in any event many of the cabinet, who were seeking closer ties with Egypt, ruled by the radical, anti-Western nationalist Nasser, did not want British troops in Zanzibar.
 British intelligence reports predicted that a civil disturbance, accompanied by increasing communist activity, was likely in the near future, and that the arrival of British troops might cause the situation to deteriorate further.
-However, many foreign nationals remained on the island, including 130 Britons who were direct employees of the Zanzibar government.
+Many foreign nationals remained on the island, including 130 Britons who were direct employees of the Zanzibar government.

-In 1959, a charismatic Ugandan named John Okello arrived in Pemba, working as a bricklayer, and in February 1963 he moved to Zanzibar.
-Working as an official in the Zanzibar and Pemba Paint Workers' Union and as an activist of the ASP, Okello had built himself a following and almost from the moment when he arrived on Zanzibar had been organizing a revolution that he planned to take place shortly after independence.
+In 1959, a charismatic Ugandan named John Okello arrived in Pemba, working as a bricklayer.
+In February 1963 he moved to Zanzibar.
+Working as an official in the Zanzibar and Pemba Paint Workers' Union and as an activist of the ASP, Okello had built a following and, almost from the moment when he arrived on Zanzibar, had been organizing a revolution that he planned to take place shortly after independence.

 Revolution

 Around 3:00 am on 12 January 1964, 600–800 poorly armed, mainly African insurgents, aided by some of the recently dismissed ex-policemen, attacked Unguja's police stations to seize weapons, and then the radio station.
-The attackers had no guns, being equipped only with spears, knives, machetes, and tire irons, having only the advantage of numbers and surprise.
+The attackers had no guns, being equipped only with spears, knives, machetes, and tire irons, but they had the advantage of numbers and surprise.
 The Arab police replacements had received almost no training and, despite responding with a mobile force, were soon overcome.
-Okello himself led the attack on the Ziwani police HQ, which also happened to be the largest armory on the island.
-Several of the rebels were shot down, but the police were overwhelmed by sheer numbers.
+Okello himself led the attack on the Ziwani police HQ, the largest armory on the island.
+Several of the rebels were fatally shot, but the police were overwhelmed by sheer numbers.

 Okello personally attacked a police sentry, wrestled his rifle from him, and used it to bayonet the policeman to death.
 Arming themselves with hundreds of captured automatic rifles, submachine guns and Bren guns, the insurgents took control of strategic buildings in the capital, Zanzibar Town.
 At about 7:00 am, Okello made his first radio broadcast from a local radio station his followers had captured two hours earlier, calling upon the Africans to rise up and overthrow the "imperialists".
-At the time, Okello only referred to himself as "the field marshal", which prompted much speculation on Zanzibar about the identity of this mysterious figure leading the revolution, who spoke his Swahili with a thick Acholi accent that was unfamiliar on Zanzibar.
+At the time, Okello referred to himself only as "the field marshal".
+There was much speculation on Zanzibar about the identity of this mysterious figure leading the revolution, who spoke Swahili with a thick Ugandan Acholi accent that was unfamiliar on Zanzibar.